SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 # 115
 I've tried to make contact with /ebola/.
 I am doing my best to try to find the /clang/ bunker.
-[spoiler] I am having to use dickord as that's the only way to contact /ebola/ [/spoiler]
+%% I am having to use dickord as that's the only way to contact /ebola/ %%

 # 116
 >>498